 - Think topics and answers, not adgroups and keywords

 - Benchmark against your industry, not SEO “norms”

 SEO isn’t complicated any more – It’s complex

 “What’s the difference?”
 I hear you ask.
 A complicated process like sending a rocket to the moon is difficult, but once you know the series of steps which need to be taken to reach your goal you can repeat them precisely, much like an SEO checklist.
 A complex process, on the other hand, will vary each and every time.
 A great example of this is building a skyscraper; it depends where you’re building it, what regulations you need to meet, the plot you’re building on and a whole host of other factors which will vary each time you build a new one.
 As you can imagine, a complex task requires high levels of skill and awareness, and the classic checklist approach – although successful sometimes – simply can’t guarantee the same result every time.

-Credit to Marcus and the team at SEO metrics for bringing this to the fore.
+Credit to Marcus and the team at Search Metrics for bringing this to the fore.
 You can access the full presentation from BrightonSEO here.